Please find the attachment.

 Grayson County Texas Posted over 4 years ago

 I planted morado corn on the 6th of May.
 I got about 32 stocks that are now 10 to 12 ft tall as expected, fully tasseled, but not even one ear of corn.
 The morado corn is grown in Peru where my wife and daughters live for awhile longer and this was my practice year.
 What did I do wrong?
 I did everything I would do for my sweet corn and I had a bumper sweet corn crop.
 They're all tall and thick and green and lush and look like corn trees.
 Maybe their growing season is so long I need to start them in starter beds in mid April?

 Isanti County Minnesota Posted over 4 years ago

 Some critter destroyed my row of sweet corn.
 Ate the corn while it was still on the stalk.
 Chewed on every cob.
 Can a squirrel do that ?
 How can I get rid of them ?

-Anoka County Minnesota Posted over 3 years ago
+Anoka County Minnesota Posted almost 4 years ago